Aggression in cattle: Pain induced aggression

-Lameness is a common issue seen in cattle, and may occur in facilities with poor management and housing systems, and inadequate handling skills.
+Lameness is an especially common abnormality in cattle, presenting within 8% of pasture-reared herds and up to 55% of indoor herds.
+Hoof lesions are the cause of 70-90% of reported cases of lameness.
+The condition occurs or worstens in facilities with poor management, sanitation, and housing systems.
 It is because of this issue that many cows find themselves spending a lot of time lying down, instead of engaging in both aggressive (head butting, vocalizing, pushing) and non aggressive behaviors (licking, walking) due to the pain.

 Preventions

 Techniques such as low stress handling (LSH) can be used as it provides silence, adequate restraint methods can help minimize stress levels in the animals.
 Flight zones should be considered when handling or moving cattle, as they have a blind spot and may get spooked easily if unaware if there is an individual around.
 Providing environments for cows in which minimize any environmental stressor can not only improve the wellbeing and welfare of the animal, but can also reduce aggressive behaviors.

 Regular examinations (physical and physiological) should be done to determine the condition of the cow, which could show signs of cuts, or lesions, as well as the secretion or hormones inside the body such as cortisol.
 Cortisol can be measured through blood sampling, urine, saliva or heart rate to indicate stress level of animal.

 Assessing for lameness, as well as giving proper treatment depending on severity/location can include antibiotics, Using proper treatment/prevention for pain when lameness is examined, as well as procedures such as tail docking, dehorning, castrating, mastitis lameness etc.

 The primary treatment in lame cows is corrective hoof pairing, which provides draining of abscesses, fixing any structural issue with the hoof, and reducing weight baring problems, however if lesions are seen in cattle, antibiotics or other measures may have to be taken to reduce further infection/irritation.

 Setting breeding goals can be a potential way to select for desired temperamental traits, further decreasing the risk of raising aggressive cattle.
 Before this method of selection can be entirely accurate and safe, however, some tests should be done, such as behavior and temperament tests.